44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 If you're hosting an outdoor wedding in the forest or even at a summer camp, old-time kerosene lanterns will nod to the setting.
 Flank these decorative pieces with vases of yellow flowers and spread everything on a checkered tablecloth, like Gregory Blake Sams Events did, to build your camp-inspired theme.

-Wrap Lanterns in Leaves
+Wrap Them in Leaves

 gold lanterns with greenery on wood table with wood chairs